WHAT IS CHIROPRACTIC CARE?

 Will this 'Chiropractic adjustment' cause discomfort?

 Chiropractic adjustment rarely causes discomfort.
 However, patients may sometimes experience mild soreness or aching following treatment (as with some forms of exercise) that usually resolves within 12 to 48 hours.
 In many cases, such as lower back or neck pain, chiropractic care may be the primary method of treatment.
-When other medical conditions exist, chiropractic care may complement or support medical treatment by relieving the musculoskeletal aspects associated with the condition.
+When other medical conditions exist, chiropractic care may complement or support medical treatment by relieving the musculoskeletal pain associated with the condition.

 RESEARCH: Effectiveness of Chiropractic care